 It would take months to fully explain the internal workings of bitcoin, the original and most famous cryptocurrency.
 In an HPC context, though, the key thing is that bitcoin must be “mined.”
 In a digital context, mining is less about pickaxes than solving complex computational math problems on the bitcoin network.
 Every time a computer solves one, an algorithm mints fresh bitcoin and deposits it in the computer owner’s account.

 Like gold mining, bitcoin mining has always required a bit of luck.
 The problems were just that hard, and they’ve gotten harder since Bitcoin’s 2008 debut.
 At this point, they’re above a personal computer’s paygrade.
 So miners have started pooling their hardware, rigging individual desktops into improvised, multi-core HPC setups.

 Location: Guelph, Canada

-How it uses HPC: An engineering consulting firm, RWDI has worked on famous buildings including New York’s Freedom Tower and the world’s tallest skyscraper: Dubai’s Burj Khalifa.
-(It’s a whopping 163 stories tall!)
-The firm’s work involves energy and water modeling, structural soundness checks and other technical assessments — computing-intensive tasks for which they’d long relied on an in-house HPC system.
+An engineering consulting firm, RWDI has worked on famous buildings including New York’s Freedom Tower and the world’s tallest skyscraper: Dubai’s Burj Khalifa.
+The firm’s work involves energy and water modeling, structural soundness checks and other technological assessments — computing-intensive tasks for which they’d long relied on an in-house HPC system.